JuliaDiff/SparseDiffTools.jl/README.md

                             sparsity = nothing)
 ```

-This call wiil allocate the cache variables each time.
+This call will allocate the cache variables each time.
 To avoid allocating the
 cache, construct the cache in advance:

 ```julia